Kingflow-23/EEG-Benchmark-on-DEAP-dataset/METHODOLOGY.md

 | `fft_lstm` | Reshape to `(160 steps, 1)`; bidirectional LSTM-128, then LSTM `256->256->64->64->32`; dropout `.6/.6/.6/.4/.4`; `32->16->2` head | Published FFT-feature recurrent architecture, necessary to reproduce and compare the incumbent model. | The 160 simultaneous channel-band values are not time; it is slow, over-parameterized, and semantically awkward. |
 | `ft_transformer` | Per-feature scalar tokenization; two 16-wide, four-head Transformer encoder layers; mean pooling; two-logit head | One modern tabular-attention hypothesis that preserves feature identity without invented temporal or spatial geometry. | Quadratic attention over 160 tokens and higher compute than the MLP. |
 | `tabicl` | TabICL classifier with shared CUDA/CPU policy | In-context learner for tabular features with a qualitatively different inference strategy. | Sensitive to memory and version constraints of the installed package. |

+TabICL uses a deterministic, jointly stratified cap of 10,000 training windows and 2,000 test windows by default.
+Its in-context output tensors otherwise grow to impractical sizes on the full window-level DEAP split.
+The same selected rows are used for Valence and Arousal, and artifacts record `n_train_samples`, `n_test_samples`, and `sampling_protocol`.
+Therefore TabICL scores describe the reduced-data protocol and must not be treated as a like-for-like full-data comparison.
+Use `--tabicl-max-train-samples` and `--tabicl-max-test-samples` to tune the ceilings for available memory.

 This benchmark suite is closed and required.
 Every listed candidate must be available in the benchmark environment and is expected to run.